Trees and shrubs

 The established trees within the Cemetery are predominantly evergreen.
 Irish yews flank the central path, English yews, holly and a number of holm oaks are spread throughout the site.
 The original planting was with evergreens which Loudon considered gave a suitably solemn and traditional air to the setting.
 Many of these trees and the holly hedge remain today.

 Ten Cupressus sempervirens ‘Totem Pole’ now border the central cross path which had been ‘lost’ to invading grass and untended shrubs.
-Varieties of Malus (apple), Cornus (dogwood) and Prunus (plum/cherry) have been planted to contrast with the dark evergreens and to provide blossom and fruit which we hope will attract insects and birds.
+Varieties of Malus (apple), Cornus (dogwood) and Prunus (plum/cherry) have been planted to contrast with the dark evergreens and to provide blossom and fruit to attract insects and birds.
 Near the Victoria Road gate a new hedge has been planted with hawthorn, holly, blackthorn, spindle and field maple.

 The southern boundary – the former northern edge of the town – is marked by a row of mature sycamore and lime trees with a deliberately wild hedge of native species beneath, including hawthorn, blackthorn and spindle.